MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-teams.md

     - **Grader analysis**: Review done by human graders in order to confirm whether or not messages are malicious.
   - **Send reported messages to** \> **My reporting mailbox only**: The **Result** column value is always **Not submitted to Microsoft**, because the messages were not analyzed by Microsoft.

-- Admin submission of Teams messages to Microsoft from the **User reported** tab on the **Submissions** page is basically the same as described in [Convert user reported messages in the reporting mailbox into admin submissions](submissions-admin.md#convert-user-reported-messages-in-the-reporting-mailbox-into-admin-submissions), including the [required permissions and throttling limits](submissions-admin.md#what-do-you-need-to-know-before-you-begin).
+- Admin submission of Teams messages to Microsoft from the **User reported** tab on the **Submissions** page is basically the same as described in [Admin submission of user reported messagess](admin-submission-of-user-reported-messages), including the [required permissions and throttling limits](submissions-admin.md#what-do-you-need-to-know-before-you-begin).

   But only the following values are available in **Submit to Microsoft for analysis** for reported Teams messages: